 \section{Abstract}

-We study holomorphic foliations tangent to real-analytic Levi-flat hypersurfaces in compact complex surfaces.
+We study holomorphic foliations tangent to singular real-analytic Levi-flat hypersurfaces in compact complex manifolds of complex dimension two.
 We give some hypotheses to guarantee the existence of dicritical singularities of these objects.
-As consequence, we give some applications to holomorphic foliations tangent to real-analytic Levi-flat hypersurfaces with singularities on $\mathbb{P}^2$.
+As consequence, we give some applications to holomorphic foliations tangent to real-analytic Levi-flat hypersurfaces with singularities in $\mathbb{P}^2$.